flybywiresim/aircraft/docs/a320-simvars.md

 ## Fly-By-Wire System

-- A32NX_DEV_DIRECT_LAW
-    - Bool
-    - Development only: set to 1 to force full direct law FBW

 - A32NX_FLIGHT_CONTROLS_TRACKING_MODE
     - Bool
     - Indicates if tracking mode is active: flight controls are coming from external source (ie: YourControls)